zheeeng/Tuthub/LTCTHW/Awk1.md

 	8. Days after which account be disabled(count since 1/1/1970)
 	9. Reserved field for possible future use

-Print specified fields filtered out by some patterns and a simple statistics are our goals in this example.
+Print the specific fields filtered out by some patterns and a simple statistics are our goals in this example.

 ### PATTERNS:

-Each record of `/etc/passwd` or `/etc/shadow` matches against the specified patterns, if the value of pattern matching expression is nonzero or non-null string, namely the equivalent of boolean true in _Awk_, the followed actions will execute on this record **(Note: Processing -- Actions execute on pattern matched records )**.
-In _Awk_, either of pattern and actions (but not both) may be omitted.
+Each record of `/etc/passwd` or `/etc/shadow` matches against the the specific patterns, if the value of pattern matching expression is nonzero or non-null string, namely the equivalent of boolean true in _AWK_, the followed actions will execute on this record **(Note: Processing -- Actions execute on pattern matched records )**.
+In _AWK_, either of pattern and actions (but not both) may be omitted.
 Omitted pattern match all records and omitted actions execute printing the original records **(Note: Omitted patterns and omitted actions all is ok)**.
 In the example above, there are two special patterns `BEGIN{ mode = ...}` supply startup actions and `END{print ...}` supply cleanup actions **(Note: Two special patterns -- BEGIN pattern and END pattern)**.
 Both execute without any conditions.
-Apart from the omitted pattern and the special patterns, how about the common patterns? _Awk_ use patterns as following:
+Apart from the omitted pattern and the special patterns, how about the common patterns? _AWK_ use patterns as following:

 1. /Regular expression/
 2. Common expression
 3. Pattern paris specifies input and output record match

 Comprehensive pattern `/^_?[l-z]+/ &&  $3 % 2 == 0 && mode == "normal" || mode == "debug"` is an always pass through without pattern verify if variable `mode` is assigned "debug".
 While "normal" mode, valid records are regular expression `/^_?[l-z]+/` matched, and built-in variable `$3` is even number.
-Not only logical operators, arithmetic operators and comparison operators work in _Awk_, most C-style operators are supported (sorted by priority from higher to lower, bold items are not C-style operators):
+Not only logical operators, arithmetic operators and comparison operators work in _AWK_, most C-style operators are supported (sorted by priority from higher to lower, bold items are not C-style operators):

 Operators		|Meaning			|Priority	| Direction :-------------:	|:----------------:	|:--------:	|:------------: